-Reductions in Force: The Guide to Compliance
+Reductions in Force: The Guide to U.S. Compliance

 Reductions in force are challenging—emotionally and procedurally.
 When a company has evaluated its options and determined that a reduction in force is necessary, it’s important to proceed with compliance in mind.
 Strategically planned and executed workforce reductions not only help meet legal obligations but also support a smoother, more positive exit experience for those affected.